Yb1ku/SAEs-for-Sentence-BERT/README.md

 This repository contains the code and resources used for the development of a method for interpreting mono-semantic features in Sparse Autoencoders.
 The SAE will take an embedding created by `Sentence-BERT` and obtain mono-semantic features from a specific context (Machine Learning and Astrophysics).
-The novelty of this work is the use of a brand new feature interpretation method based on keyword extraction via `KeyBERT`.
+The novelty of this work is the use of a brand-new feature interpretation method based on keyword extraction via `KeyBERT`.

 ## 📌 Objectives
 - Train a `JumpReLU` Sparse Autoencoder on embeddings obtained from different specific datasets.
 - Analyze the features obtained from the SAE and interpret them using a new method based on `KeyBERT`.
+- Build a codebase which allows easy experimentation with different datasets and hyperparameters.

 ## 📁 Repository Structure